visgl/deck.gl/examples/website/plot/README.md

 ```

 ### Data format
 Sample data is stored in the `data` folder.
-To use your own data, checkout
+To use your own data, check out
 the [documentation of PlotLayer](./plot-layer/README.md).